 Flats, Maisonettes and other considerations

 It’s also important to bear in mind that the aforementioned guidance is only applicable to houses.
 Rules for attaining planning permission are different for flats and maisonettes.
 For these property types, it’s highly likely planning permission will be required so check with your local planning authority before any work begins.
-You can apply to every local authority in England through the planning portal.

 The previously covered guidance also doesn’t apply to converted houses or houses created through the permitted development rights to change use.
 Information regarding change of use is available here.
 Additionally, this guidance also doesn’t cover other buildings.